James-buzz/minecraftmagic/README.md

 - 📚 [Standards](.docs/standards.md)

 ## Features
-Let me help you rewrite your Features section to better highlight the technical aspects and development practices of your codebase.

-## Features
 - **Code Quality & Analysis**
     - Laravel Pint for PHP code style enforcement
     - PHPStan for static code analysis